boltops-tools/lono/docs/_reference/lono-generate.md

 Generate both CloudFormation templates and parameters files.

-Generates CloudFormation template, parameter files, and scripts in lono project.
-Writes writes them to the `output` folder.
+Generates CloudFormation template, parameter files, and scripts in lono project and writes them to the `output` folder.

 ## Examples